Martu people: Firing seasons

 The first three of these stages, lasting some years, spur the reseeding of woollybutt (Eragrostis eriopoda) and other plants, whose seeds can be ground for making damper.
 The firing also clears room for the growth of wattle and bush tomatoes.
 A large patch at the nyukura stage can yield upwards of 50kgs of solanum.
 The last two stages mark the reassertive dominance of large clumps of spinifex.

 Sharing of goods

 The sharing of commodities such as food and tobacco aids in maintaining the egalitarian nature of the Martu people.
 Hunters will bring their catch back to the camp to share with other members of the tribe.
 Goanna hunters decide on their own how to distribute the meat but hunters of larger game allow an elder man to distribute the meat to the hunter's family and to others in the camp.
 Food sharing is one of the few ways to gain prestige in a Martu group, as they own very few personal belongings.
 Someone who is able to give away large quantities of meat is seen as more prestigious than someone who cannot.
 But prestige is generally not considered the driving force behind food sharing.
 It is a culturally accepted norm that has allowed the Martu to survive.

+Matuwa Kurrara Kurrara National Park

+The Martu people, through the Tarlka Matuwa Piarku Aboriginal Corporation, jointly manage the Matuwa Kurrara Kurrara National Park which was established in May 2023 on their traditional land.